Strawberry Layer Cake

 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

-This strawberry layer cake is made with fresh strawberries, and frosted with a strawberry cream cheese frosting.
+When it’s strawberry season, this strawberry layer cake is made with fresh strawberries, and frosted with a strawberry cream cheese frosting.
 A perfect cake for Spring!
 I have step by step instructions for you on how to make this fresh strawberry cake recipe.

 Spring has sprung friends and Mother’s Day is around the corner!
 So let’s rejoice…with some cake.
 But not just any cake…a fresh strawberry layer cake.
 No extracts or jams here, but instead a fresh strawberry puree is folded into a light and fluffy cake making for a beautifully pink cake that everyone is going to devour.